Get insider access

 1. Best In-Ear Headphones

 The best in-ear headphones we've tested are the Sony WF-1000XM5 Truly Wireless.
 These high-end in-ears are the next generation of the Sony WF-1000XM4 Truly Wireless and offer improved performance and design.
 They have a smaller and rounder shape than their predecessor, with memory foam ear tips that improve their noise isolation performance.
-Their ANC feature blocks more bass-heavy background noises like bus and plane engines.
+Their active noise cancelling (ANC) feature blocks more bass-heavy background noises like bus and plane engines.
 However, you may not notice a significant difference between having the ANC on and off since they have high passive isolation due to their ear tips.

 These memory foam ear tips aren't comfortable for everyone, though.
 While the headphones come with a couple of different sizes of tips to help you get the right fit, the Bose QuietComfort Ultra Earbuds Truly Wireless are a more comfortable alternative since they don't have such a deep in-ear fit.
 They have a less neutral default sound profile, which isn't ideal for everyone, but you might appreciate the extra rumble and punch for genres like EDM and hip-hop.
 Both models offer a graphic EQ and presets for sound customization, and the Bose support a spatial audio feature that creates a more immersive soundstage.
 However, only the Sony earbuds have 360 Reality Audio, which analyzes your ear shape to create a custom sound profile.